-The time on-site of the drilling contractor is likely to be less than 5 days, and it is not anticipated that an audit will be required.
-However, the FTR will be responsible for observing that subcontractor personnel work activities are in compliance with JMTRA Project health and safety requirements and that Occupational Safety and Health Administration codes 29 CFR Parts 1910 and 1926 (1994) are followed during all phases of well installation.
+The FTR will be responsible for observing that subcontractor personnel work activities are in compliance with UMTRA Project health and safety requirements and that Occupational Safety and Health Administration codes 29 CFR Parts 1910 and 1926 (1994) are followed during all phases of well installation.
 The applicable SOPs (JEG, n.d.) are as follows: